Windsor and Maidenhead

 Frequently Asked Questions

-How much Section 106 money has Windsor and Maidenhead collected?
+How much unspent Section 106 money does Windsor and Maidenhead hold?

 Does Windsor and Maidenhead charge CIL?